Aria2742/Remote-SoundBox/README.md

   * If the audio files are NOT in the same directory as remote.jar, the full file path must be used
 4. Place remote.jar, audioList.txt, and all audio files on the computer to wish to remotely play sound from
   * All audio files must have the same file path if the path is specified
+  * AudioList.txt MUST be in the same directory as remote.jar
 5. Run remote.jar
   * You should see a pop-up window saying that the program is executing.
 You can close that window
 6. Get the IP address of the computer runnning remote.jar